spwashi/spwashi/README.md

 ## My projects

-The biggest project I've been working on is a language called Spw.
+The most involvd personal project I've been working on is a language called Spw.
 I'll be releasing version 1.0.0 on my birthday, Jan 1.